 20, Film party

 Put the children in groups, provide cameras or gopros and a prop box and let them make a film.
 Edit it quickly together, then watch them all back.
 Great for a longer party if you need to edit them.

 Good for smaller groups.
 Take them to a forest or country park with cycle routes.
 Take bikes with you if you’ve a couple of cars and racks.
 Or think about hiring them.

 A friend of mine found a local park which can be hired out.
 She took disposable bbqs and did hot dogs then bought ice lollies for afterwards.
 For the games, she provided basic water shooters and huge tubs of water and let them have a huge water fight.
 Take a cricket or rounders set, frisbees and football.
 It’s a cheap but fun party.

 You could also just take the children to a big park with a picnic, and let them play on the equipment for a couple of hours, adding in some team games.
 If there’s crazy or mini golf there let them have a go too.

 Hire a village hall (with or without a stage).
 Provide a costume box and challenge the children to come up with a show idea.
 They can perform it to their parents after food.
 Non-scripted is more usual when we’ve had kids at camping want to put on shows for us.

-What kind of parties have gone down well with your children?
+What kind of kids birthday party has gone down well with your children?
 How do you find organising them?